The ROI of LinkedIn Authority for Boutique Law Firm Partners: How to Build a Referral Flywheel

 Common Pitfalls: From Generic to High-Intent

-The most common mistake is treating your profile like a static resume.
+The most common mistake in 2026 is treating your profile like a static resume.
 A resume tells people what you did in the past.
-A landing page tells people how you can help them in the future.
+A landing page tells people how you can solve their problems today.
 Many partners also waste space on "Firm News."
 While it feels good to announce an award, it does not solve a client's problem.
-Another mistake is ignoring the "About" and "Experience" sections.
-These are not just for humans; they are for LinkedIn's internal SEO.
-You must include the specific keywords that clients use to find help.
+Another mistake is ignoring the "Featured" section, which in 2026 is the primary way LinkedIn’s AI understands your "Core Competency."
+You must include your most strategic insights there.

 Review this comparison to see where your profile currently sits: